kumaran16/entra-app-registration-secret-exp-notification/README.md

     <th>Expiration Date</th>
     </tr>
     "@
-4. Process each application:
+5. Process each application:
     Retrieve secrets and certificates.
     Check expiration dates.
     Send notifications to owners or default email.
     Add expiring secrets and certificates to the summary.
-5. Close the HTML table and body:
+6. Close the HTML table and body:
+     ```powershell
      $SummaryBody += @"
     </table>
     <p>Thank you,<br>Your IT Team</p>
     </body>
     </html>
     "@
- 6. Send the summary email:
+ 8. Send the summary email:
     ```powershell
     Send-SummaryEmail -To $DefaultEmail -Body $SummaryBody

-Usage
+**Usage**
    Open PowerShell with administrative privileges.
       Run the script:
       ```powershell
          .\exp-secrets-certs-email.ps1

-Example
+**Example**
+         ```powershell
          # Set default value for the number of days until expiration
          $DaysUntilExpiration = 30

          # Email configuration
-         ```powershell
          $SmtpServer = "smtpserver.yourdomain.com"
          $From = "alerts@yourdomain.com"
          $DefaultEmail = "admin_shared_mailbox@yourdomain.com"